Skip to content

 Weather in Stuttgart

-The weather in Stuttgart is hot and mild.
+Stuttgart’s weather is hot and mild.
 It experiences heavy rainfall at different times of the year, even in the driest month.
-The average annual temperature in Stuttgart is about 9 degrees Celcius.
+The average annual temperature is about 9 degrees Celcius.

-During July, the temperature reaches around 18 degrees, while it reaches 1 degree Celcius in the coldest month, January.
+The temperature reaches around 18 degrees Celsius in July, while it reaches 1 degree Celcius in January, the coldest month.

 More Information About Stuttgart

-• Stuttgart is located in the south of Germany, at an altitude of 245 metres, on an area of 207 km2.
+• The city is located in the south of Germany, at an altitude of 245 metres, on an area of 207 km2.

 • It was founded in the 10th century and rapidly grew until it became a city in 1320.